Are you trying to figure out how to do an arc flash study on your own?

 Arc flash studies with very few assumptions are worth their weight in gold in this industry.

-Chapter 2: Data Collection
+Chapter 2: Data Collection to conduct an arc flash study

 Data collection is without a doubt the most important part of performing an arc flash study.